PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 *Continuous feedback*, on the other hand, provides data coming directly from the customer.
 This data includes the behavior of the users as well as feedback provided by them.

 Based on those retrieved data, businesses may adjust their plans and priorities, improve the development cycle and features, and enhance the environment in which the application is deployed in a more agile and responsive way.
-The objective of this is to improve the product and satisfy the users.
+The objective of this is to improve the products speed and quality.
 Additionally, this knowledge should be used for new products, that will be developed in the future.

 ### Technologies

-One technology to allow developers to follow above practices is **Infrastructure as code**, which enables organizations to deploy their environments faster and on a larger scale.
+One technology to allow developers to implement above practices is **Infrastructure as code**, which enables organizations to deploy their environments faster and on a larger scale.
 This technology is implemented with machine-readable definitions and configurations.
 Based on them, the machine can provide the necessary environment automatically to enable continuous delivery.

-One of the most important technology for DevOps are **delivery pipelines**.
+Another important technology for DevOps are **delivery pipelines**.
 A delivery pipeline controls the product cycle of an application from development to production.
 Typically there are four or more stages - development, test, stage, and production.
 This can be seen in figure \ref{fig:del_pipeline}.

 ![Delivery pipeline[@Sharma2017]](images/chapter2/delivery_pipeline.png){ width=400px #fig:del_pipeline}